 Babies exposed to secondhand smoke are more prone to pneumonia, bronchitis, ear infections and ⅓ of today’s youth will die prematurely from smoking

-Tobacco use is the leading preventable cause of premature death, disease and disability.
-Smoking is responsible for about one-third of potential years of life lost due to cancer, about one-quarter of potential years of life lost due to diseases of the heart and about one-half of potential years of life lost due to respiratory disease.
+Tobacco use is the leading preventable cause of premature death, disease, and disability.
+Smoking responsible for nearly 1/3rd of possible years of life lost due to cancer, of one-quarter of possible years of life lost due to conditions of the heart, one-half of potential years of life wasted due to respiratory illness.